skurscheid/cellcycle_workflow/README.md

 ### Step 2: Configure workflow

-Configure the workflow according to your needs via editing the file `config.yaml`.
+Configure the workflow according to your needs via editing the file `config.yaml` or `config.json`.

 ### Step 3: Execute workflow